-Publishers who wish to provide open access publishing services through peer-reviewed journals based on APCs for Wellcome grantholders must commit to providing a service which meets our requirements.
+Publishers who want to provide open access publishing services for Wellcome and Charity Open Access Fund (COAF) grantholders through peer-reviewed journals based on article processing charges (APCs) must commit to providing a service that meets our requirements.

-Wellcome's open access policy and requirements are designed to maximise the availability and reuse of publications resulting from our funding and foster a rich research culture.
+Wellcome and COAF’s open access policies and requirements are designed to maximise the availability and reuse of publications.
 We hope that publishers will continue to support us and our grantholders in this endeavour.

-We recognise that relationships in the publication process are not straightforward – Wellcome has a grant-funding relationship with a researcher, who then establishes a relationship with a publisher.
+We recognise that relationships in the publication process are not straightforward – we have grant-funding relationships with researchers, who then establish relationships with publishers.
+This can lead to confusion about what Wellcome and COAF expect from publishers.

 Focus on deposit